Antalya Airport: Terminals

 There are three terminals at the airport, Terminal 1, Terminal 2, and the Domestic Terminal.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Antalya Airport:

 Traffic statistics

 Ground transport

-There are 2 city buses that serve Antalya Airport (number 600 and 400).
-Route number 600 goes to/from Otogar (city bus station) and route number 400 goes to/from Sarısu.
-These routes charge a double fare of normal city buses.
+There are 2 city buses that serve Antalya Airport (number 600 and 800).
+Route number 600 goes to/from Otogar (city bus station) and route number 800 goes to/from Lara.
 Also, Havaş shuttles serve the airport to/from 5M Migros shopping centre.
-This shuttle costs 16tl.
 The Antalya Tramway has been extended to the airport to provide a railway link to the city.

 Antalya Airfield Command

-There is another runway right next to the Antalya airport landing strip.
-This is a runway or entrance used by the Turkish Air Force and its landing is forbidden to civilians.
+There is a military base on the western side of the airport, serviced by the third runway (18R / 36L), which is reserved for use by the Turkish Air Force.